A Guide To Brush Heads

 Brush heads used for Window Cleaning generally fall into two categories, these are rectangular and sill brush heads.
 Rectangular brush heads are the classic shape of brush head, this shape lends itself to Window Cleaning, and allows brush heads to remain lightweight.
 Take a look at our most popular rectangular brush heads:

 Sill brush heads, also known as Hi-Lo or Radius brush heads, are angled so that the bristles splay in two directions.
 In doing so it allows the operator to clean frames, sills & crevices with ease, covering the sill of the window as you clean the bottom of the frame.
 Some Sill brushes angle in a number of directions, making them even more versatile.
 Take a look at our most popular Sill brush heads:

 All brushes come as standard with Pencil or Fan Jets (chosen when ordering online), these refer to the way the water is delivered to the windows.

-Glass is generally classified in two ways, understanding each can help you choose the perfect delivery jets.
+Glass is generally classified according to type - understanding each can help you choose the perfect delivery jets

 Hydrophilic surfaces hold water.
 How this translates to Window Cleaning is that water will hold on the window and 'sheet' over the glass allowing the rinse to quickly clear all the dirt from the glass.
 This type of glass is more common, particularly for domestic cleaning.

 Hydrophilic glass can be quickly cleaned with any preferred delivery jet